 “I see, Lord: Some will be better than others, and will not forget you.
 They shall come here—”

 “No!”
-God thunders, startling others across the way .
-“None will be created—or procreated—to be better than another.
+God roars, startling others across the way .
+“No human will be created—or procreated—to be better than another.
 They will just be created all different, and all selfish, but all innocent.
 Any who die before deliberately choosing to lie, steal, and so on, those shall come here.
 All the rest will do evil things at times; it is the proof that I made them free to do as they wish.”

 “Lord, forgive me, but how then can any who do evil ever come here?”